 Because burgers are relatively easy to make, they often don’t receive the attention they deserve during the cooking process.
 Unfortunately, this often leads to a surfeit of subpar burgers that are either underseasoned, underseared, and/or underwhelming in general.

-For best results, we’re partial to cooking smash burgers on a Carbon Steel Griddle —bonus points if you’ve got a Grill Press—but below we’re sharing some tips that’ll take your burgers to new heights regardless of whether you're cooking them on a grill or not.
-Regardless of where you fall on the Smash vs. Pub Style Burger Debate, if you have a griddle, you can cook them just about anywhere and they'll come out perfectly.
+For best results, we’re partial to cooking smash burgers on our Carbon Steel Griddle —bonus points if you accompany it with the Stainless Steel Grill Press—but below we’re sharing some tips that’ll take your burgers to new heights.

 How to Cook Smash Burgers on the Griddle

-1. One of the best things about smash burgers is there’s no need to preshape the patties—simply form loose balls of ground chuck.
+- One of the best things about smash burgers is there’s no need to preshape the patties—simply form loose balls of ground chuck or your burger blend of choice.
+Don’t worry about imperfectly shaped patties—those edges will become extra crispy and browned during cooking.

-5. Once sufficiently smashed, season the patties generously with salt, cover (if cooking on a grill), and cook for 2 minutes, until edges are brown and juices start to accumulate on top.
+- Once sufficiently smashed, season the patties generously with salt, cover (if cooking on a grill), and cook for 2 minutes, until edges are brown and juices start to accumulate on top.

-6. Flip them with a large heatproof spatula and season lightly with salt.
+- Flip them with a large heatproof spatula and season lightly with salt.
 Do not smash them again on the opposite side.
 Cook for about 1 minute more.

-7. For cheeseburgers, place a slice of cheese on top of each patty, cover, and cook until the cheese starts to melt, approximately 1–2 minutes more.
+- For cheeseburgers, place a slice of cheese on top of each patty, cover, and cook until the cheese starts to melt, approximately 1–2 minutes more.
 At this point, burgers should be about medium and ready to serve.

 How to Know When Your Burger Is Done

 All told, making a smash burger should take only around 3-5 minutes, not including the time it takes to preheat the grill or stovetop.
-Because they’re so thin and cooked at a relatively high temperature on an incredibly conductive heat source, the cooking process is much faster than if you were simply grilling, cooking on the stove, or using an indoor electric grill marketed by a certain former professional boxer.
+Because they’re so thin and cooked at a relatively high temperature on an incredibly conductive heat source, the cooking process is much faster than if you were grilling, cooking on the stove, or using an indoor electric grill marketed by a certain former professional boxer.

 However, there are a few other ways to know when your burger is done.
 For extra accuracy, run a few of them rather than just relying on one.